apua/resume/2017/draft.rst

 - Python 2/3 as main programming language
 - ECMAscript 3 and jQuery 1.8 with HPE Piano UI (MVP)
-- learned and interested in Haskell, Agda, Erlang .etc functional language which are related to logic and help to describe and analyse real things
+- learned and interested in Haskell, Agda, Erlang .etc functional language which are related to logic and help to describe and analyze real things

 continuous integration: